About Crowd Funded Cures

 Why use prizes rather than grants?

 With prizes, donors are guaranteed to fund medical breakthroughs.
 The prize fund “de-risks” the potential efficacy of an unmonopolisable therapy so charities and/or government organisations would fund larger trials to test whether the results can be reproduced.
 Without such “de-risking”, charities and/or government organisations rarely fund large RCTs preferring to leave this to private industry.
 In the event larger RCTs do not confirm efficacy, the RCT will be “de-registered” from the prize fund.
+Importantly, prizes enable donors to obtain valuable information on which unmonopolisable therapies do not work for ‘free.’
+All clinical trial data will be published and made available to the public, enabling systematic reviews to confirm efficacy (or not).

 Examples “Unmonopolisable Therapies” for Crohn’s disease: